 Chef Elliott Prag's Famous Miso Soup

-The chef-instructor shares why he teaches students the recipe.
+The chef-instructor shares why he taught students the recipe.

-This miso soup is a recipe I always make during baking class.
+This miso soup is a recipe I always made during baking class.
 Soup in a baking class?
 Let me explain.

 This post was originally published by the Natural Gourmet Institute.
 Learn more about today's Natural Gourmet Center.

 - 2 tablespoons sesame oil (not toasted)

 - 2 ribs (pieces) celery, cut on the bias diagonally

 - 8-10 shiitake mushrooms, sliced